yuorb/yuorb.github.io/src/tutorial/cl.md

 Q14.
 Pronounce all the words “thank you” with affix “-<b>g</b>” in all 9 degrees.

 Q15.
-How to say “I donʼt feel very good at all” and “I donʼt feel very good”?
+How to say “I don’t feel very good at all” and “I don’t feel very good”?
 Do it for other degrees as well.

 Answers :